Ab Tak Chhappan

-The story revolves around Inspector Sadhu Agashe (Nana Patekar) from the Mumbai Encounter Squad famous for having killed 56 people in police encounters.
+The story revolves around Inspector Sadhu Agashe from the Mumbai Encounter Squad famous for having killed 56 people in police encounters.
 A film without any songs, it is inspired by the life of Police sub-Inspector with Mumbai Police force Daya Nayak.
 The film was premiered at the New York Asian Film Festival.
 Times Internet released a first-person shooter game titled Fatal Encounter as a tie-in to the film.

-The film released theatrically on 27 February 2004.
-In 2012, Rediff.com included the film in its list of the top 25 Hindi action films of all time.
-A sequel Ab Tak Chhappan 2 was directed by Aejaz Gulab.
+The film released theatrically on 27 February 2004 and was a moderate success at the box office.
+A sequel Ab Tak Chhappan 2 directed by Aejaz Gulab was released in 2015.